arangodb/docs/oasis/cloud-migration-tool.md

 continues to work.
 If something goes wrong, restarting the same command restores the replication state.

-To restart the migration, use the `stop --abort` command.
+To restart the migration, first `stop` or `stop --abort` the migration.
+Then, start it again using the `start` command.
 Note that restarting works only if you are not using auto-generated certificates.